Slow-Cooked Rigatoni Beef Bolognese (Dutch Oven)

 Take the heat level up a notch or two with some chili flakes or chili powder into the tomato sauce.

 Depending on the season, I sometimes add extra vegetables to the sauce.
-Zucchinis especially work well when you’ve got an end of Summer glut.
+Zucchinis especially work well when you’ve got an end-of-summer glut.

 Not a Rigatoni fan?
 Swap out for different pasta shapes.
 Penne, capunti, and bucatini are all popular choices along with the obvious choice, spaghetti.